-“The best person to teach disabled people how to properly select and train their own service dogs would be a disabled person who knows the importance of this from personal experience.
+“The best person to teach people with disabilities how to properly select and train their own service dogs would be a person with a disability who knows the importance of this from personal experience.

 The best person to teach trainers how to train service dogs for the disabled would possess the ability to help trainers breach the gap between standard training skills and those essential for the training of well-behaved service animals.